 The project aims to improve the situation by installing simple multi-user hand-washing facilities at schools with a sustainable supply of locally made soap.
 LTT, who employ this as part of a holistic approach to poverty alleviation, works closely with the schools' management and teachers to deliver behaviour change training to the pupils.
 Student-led “WASH Clubs” are also set up to ensure the long-term sustainability of these efforts.

-At Blanka Soap we are proud to support this project throughout 2021 by donating £1 from each sale on our website to the cause.
+At Blanka Soap we are proud to support this project throughout 2022, for the second year running, by donating 1% of total sales on our website to the cause.
 We have selected this project as it is fitting that while offering a luxurious hand washing experience to our customers, we are also helping to bring about positive change to schoolchildren and their families in Tanzania.

-We're especially excited about the launch of a special edition "Zanzi-bar" soap, which will take place in early March 2021.
-50p out of the sale of each one of these sweet-smelling bars, inspired by the beautiful Tanzanian island, will boost further our regular donations to LTT.
+To boost our support even further, we've created a special edition "Zanzi-bar" soap.
+50p out of the sale of each one of these sweet-smelling bars, inspired by the beautiful Tanzanian island, will be added on top of our regular donations to LTT.

-As always, we make the soaps using top quality organic, zero-waste and sustainably sourced ingredients and produce them in small batches in Brighton.
+As always, we make the soaps using top-quality organic, zero-waste, and sustainably sourced ingredients and produce them in small batches in Brighton.
+(You can purchase the soap here.)

 Find out more about Livingstone Tanzania Trust and the projects they run on their website.